Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 They are really the juicy, tart-sweet treat that we are munching on and offer loads of health benefits.

-So, Get to know these Korean fruits is a must have if you want to to enhance your Korean vocabulary.
+So, Getting to know these Korean fruits is a must-have if you want to enhance your Korean vocabulary.

-From sweet peaches to sour cherries, here’s how to talk about the 9 Delicious and Healthy stone fruits in the Korean language with examples and translation.
+From sweet peaches to sour cherries, here’s how to talk about the 9 healthy stone fruits in the Korean language with examples and translations.

 Examples